-1. Assistance for components is limited to 75% of the county average cost, not to exceed the state average cost.
+1. Assistance for components is not to exceed 75% of the state average cost.

 - 1. Farm name polygon indicating farm perimeter, practice polygons, lines, and/or points for the practice must be drawn on the map.
 All associated report attributes must be completed for the contract being submitted, including contract number, status of the practice (existing, installed, or planned), and fiscal year. - 2.
 A map and associated report from the Mapping Tool showing the completed practice must be attached as the document type of "MAP" in MoSWIMS prior to contract payment submission. - a.
 Before creating the Mapping Tool report, the transparency of any shaded polygons should be adjusted, if necessary, to adequately view the land cover beneath them. - b.
 All planned features associated with the contract payment should be changed to "installed" prior to creating the Mapping Tool report. - c.
 If multiples of the same practice are shown on the map, clearly identify which practice is associated with the contract payment. - d.
 In addition to all installed and existing items that are associated with the contract payment, all maps must contain the following information: - 1) Cooperator Name - 2) Field numbers must be clearly labeled - 3) Section, Township, Range or coordinates - e.
 Additional maps may be added under "SUPPORTING DOCUMENTATION"